bruntonspall/bruntonspall-site/source/_posts/2010-01-01-end-year-and-decade.markdown

 date: '2010-01-01 15:13:46 +0000'
 date_gmt: '2010-01-01 15:13:46 +0000'
 categories:
-- Personal
+- personal
 tags:
-- Web Development
+- web development
-- Python
+- python
-- The Guardian
+- the guardian
-- Scale Camp
+- scale camp
-- Personal
+- personal
 comments: []
 ---
 <p>	So as 2009 draws to a close, I look back over the year and consider what has happened. &nbsp;With this being the end of the decade for everyone but pedants (that will be another year yet), I&#39;ve also thought about the previous decade.</p>